eobcre/lego-ai-project/README.md

-# LLM-Powered IoT Control System for LEGO Train
+# AI-Powered LEGO Train Control System

 ### 🧠 How It Works